The number of ends of critical branching random walks: One-ended branching random walks, and some open problems

-What if we insist that our random walk is isotropic?
+What if we insist that our random walk is simple isotropic random walk?
 Can we construct a graph on which the corresponding critical BRW is one-ended?
 Again, the answer is yes.

-Let $\N_0 = \{0,1,2,\ldots\}$, and let $\T$ be the rooted tree in which every vertex has four children, and every vertex except the root has one parent.
+\begin{example} Let $\N_0 = \{0,1,2,\ldots\}$, and let $\T$ be the rooted tree in which every vertex has four children, and every vertex except the root has one parent.
 We say that the root has generation $0$, its children have generation $1$, and so on.
 Construct a graph $H$ by joining $n\in \N_0$ to every vertex in generation $n$ and every vertex in generation $n+1$ in $\T$, for each $n\geq0$.
-We call $H$ the hammock graph.